kalleandreasson/Weather-project-IoT/README.md

 | Basic jumper cabmles with male pins, costs 50SEK  | [Jumper cables](https://www.electrokit.com/produkt/labbsladd-40-pin-30cm-hane-hane/) |
 | Pin strip, costs 10SEK  | [Pin strip](https://www.electrokit.com/produkt/stiftlist-2-54mm-1x40p-brytbar/) |
 | DHT11 sensor used to meassure temperature and humidity, costs 63SEK  | [DHT11 sensor](https://www.amazon.se/gp/product/B089W8DB5P/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&th=1) |

+The raspberry is the mind of the whole setup, it's a micro computer.
+The raspberry is where you write your code, my code is written in micro python.
+The breadboard is used to easier connect the hardware to each other with pin holes that you connect the jumper cables to.
+Pin strip is used to install the raspberry on the breadboard and last the sensor is used to meassure the temperature and humidity and is connected to the raspberry with jumper cables.